mediar-ai/screenpipe/examples/typescript/daily-log/README.md

 ```
 pnpm i # or npm i
 export OPENAI_API_KEY="<your key>"
-# or modify the code to use llama3.1 through ollama
+# or modify the code to use llama3.1 through ollama (just two lines to uncomment & comment)
 npx tsx main.ts
 ```